-When we started in 2013, we had two main goals: to activate women's capital and to provide access to capital for female entrepreneurs in the Southeast.
+When we started in 2013, we had two main goals: to activate women as angel investors and to provide access to capital for female founders in the Southeast.

-Since then, we raised two funds, invested more than 30 women-led companies, saw our first successful exit, and engaged the capital of over 100 women (plus a few good men).
+Since then, we raised two funds, invested in more than 30 women-led companies, have had several successful exits, and engaged the capital of over 100 women (plus a few good men).
 Our portfolio is made up of high-growth, scalable, women-led ventures in the Southeastern United States.
 While we have remained industry agnostic, we invested in areas where our team could add the most value and create the greatest impact.

-Since our launch over eight years ago, we have seen the growth of gender lens investors rise across the U.S and even globally.
-We also recognize that the gender gap in capital continues to make it difficult for women-led companies to secure funding in later rounds.
-As such, The JumpFund is fully focused on supporting our current portfolio companies to in their growth and is no longer seeking to make investments in new companies.
+Since our launch almost 10 years ago, we have seen the growth of gender lens investors rise across the U.S and even globally.
+We also recognize that the gender gap in venture capital continues to make it difficult for women-led companies to secure funding.
+Having fully deployed both funds, the JumpFund is now focused on supporting our current portfolio companies in their growth and is no longer seeking to make investments in new companies.

 Kristina Montague is Managing Partner of the JumpFund, an early stage investment fund with over $7M under management comprised of majority female investors focused on providing growth capital to women-led ventures in the Southeast US.
 She is also a partner in Next Wave Impact Fund, a national effort to engage and educate women investors interested in impact-focused ventures.
 Previously, Kristina served as Assistant Dean of External Affairs at the University of Tennessee at Chattanooga's College of Business, where she developed her passion for supporting and encouraging women as business leaders.
 Kristina lives by the philosophy "invest in the change you want to see in the world" and focuses her investment, philanthropic and nonprofit work in the areas of education, entrepreneurship and social equity.
 Kristina is currently Chair of the Company Lab in Chattanooga, and serves on the boards of Launch Tennessee, Chattanooga's Enterprise Center and the Tennessee Aquarium.
 She is a trustee of the Footprint Foundation and active member of the Chattanooga Women's Leadership Institute.